OTPR26/OOT3DHud/README.md

 ## How it works

 Physical D-pad input is translated into OoT3D's original touchscreen samples, so the game retains its normal item-usability checks and press/hold behavior.
-The HUD reuses a native stereoscopic top-screen board and updates its position and UV buffers from live, read-only game state.
+The HUD reuses a native top-screen board and updates its position and UV buffers from live, read-only game state.

 See [Implementation notes](docs/IMPLEMENTATION.md) and